kwabsntim/Machine-learning/README.md

 ---

-## 🚀 How to Use
+## ⚙️ How to Use

-1. Clone the repository:
+1.Clone the repository:

   ```bash